Anger is increasingly prevalent in contemporary life. We all know this. It’s not something we’ve just invented on a whim.

 The latter is the most severe form of anger management, as yodellers have been known to become so furious their yodels reach an almighty pitch.
 The pressure grows to such a level a yodeller’s head implodes.
 Nasty.

 Other forms of anger are more commonplace.
-Lots of folk get computer rage; if your PC suddenly goes AWOL on you there isn’t much thyme before Mr. and Mrs. Fury come bursting out of their hiding place.
+Lots of folk get computer rage; if your PC suddenly goes AWOL on you there isn’t much time before Mr. and Mrs. Fury come bursting out of their hiding place.

-Tip #2: Extreme Violence Is Not The Answer
+Tip 2: Extreme Violence Is Not The Answer

 Instead we must resort to the meek and pacifist styled stuff.
 Stoic principles.
 This type of thing, rather than smashing stuff up with a cricket bat.
 Whilst this would be great fun it simply is not the answer and will land you in trouble.

 Tip #3: Deep Breathing And Other Techniques

 Deep breathing is also an excellent technique, so once you’re past the river stage you can try and calm your inner fury with thoughts of whale song, children’s laughter, T. Rex from the Jurassic Park films, the bit in Jaws where the guy’s head (minus an eyeball) floats into view.